TPO Roofing 101 • TPO Roof Guide for Non-Roofers

 Unfortunately, it’s hard for most people to find good information on TPO roofing.
 There is no reputable TPO Roofing Association the way there’s an EPDM Roofing Association.

-Because of TPO’s limited history as a roofing material in the US, there isn’t a large body of TPO roofing research, technical papers, practical guides, or other reliable reference resources like there is for more established materials such as asphalt, EPDM, or PVC.
+Because TPO roofing systems have a limited history of use in the United States, there isn’t a large body of TPO roofing research, technical papers, practical guides, or other reliable reference resources in English like there is for more established materials such as asphalt, EPDM, or PVC.

 Most of the TPO roofing information that you find on the internet was written by roofing contractors who are trying to sell you a TPO roof.